invade3r/freeradius/README.md

 # freeradius
-Inject certificates and key in server.key, server.pem and ca.pem.
+Inject certificates and key in server.key, server.pem and ca.pem<br>
-Add key password in eap under tls common
+Add key password in eap under tls common<br>
-Add clients and secret in clients.conf
+Add clients and secret in clients.conf<br>
 Add OCSP url in eap if needed